top of page

 • Physical symptoms like headaches, muscle tension, or digestive issues

-It’s important to note: these symptoms don’t mean you’re “broken.”
+It’s important to note that these symptoms don’t mean you’re “broken.”
 They are signals from your nervous system that it’s under strain and needs support.

 What Causes Burnout?